 John has held numerous Board Director and Chairman positions over the past 25 years in listed, non-listed and not-for-profit organisations and has been Chairman of the Telecommunications Industry Ombudsman organisation for the past 12 years.

-Professor Deborah Terry is Vice-Chancellor and President, Curtin University, a position she took up in February 2014.
-Prior to this appointment she was Senior Deputy Vice-Chancellor at the University of Queensland (UQ) and held a number of senior positions at UQ from 2000 to 2013.
+Professor Deborah Terry AO is Vice-Chancellor and President of The University, of Queensland, a position she took up on 1 August 2020.
+Previous appointments include Vice Chancellor and President of Curtin University from 2014 to 2020 and Senior Deputy Vice-Chancellor at the University of Queensland (UQ) and a number of senior positions at UQ from 2000 to 2013.

 Deborah is a graduate of Australian National University and has a PhD in psychology.
 She is a Fellow of both the Australian Psychological Society and the Academy of Social Sciences in Australia (ASSA), and is currently President of ASSA and Chair of the Australian Council of Learned Academies.